-The Bank has activated the Group Wealth Management Plan and successfully entered into strategic partnerships within the GCC market.
-BLME opened a subsidiary in Riyadh - KSA while Nomo Bank continued growing its business base through regional partnerships.
-The Bank focused on strengthening its relationship with its customers, which resulted in further growth in customer deposits and lending volume for retail and corporate businesses.
-Strong customer engagement and deeper relationships will continue to underpin the growth and performance.
+The Bank focused on strengthening its relationship with its customers, which resulted in further growth in customers' deposit and lending volume for retail and corporate businesses.
+Strong customer engagement and deeper relationship will continue to underpin the growth and performance.